The Best of March

 Some things I’m looking forward to this month: I have to get my hands on these snow globes stamps as soon as heavenly possible, I have to put the final touches on my Halloween costume, seeing The Shark is Broken on Broadway with Nathan and spending Thanksgiving in Canada with the family.

-If you’ve got any interest in reading last month’s roundup, you can see what went on in August over here.
+If you’ve got any interest in reading last month’s roundup, you can see what went on in August over here and you can see more posts like this on my latest newsletter.
 And my autumn highlights on Instagram can be seen here.

 Sometimes you need a mini day trip to see a horse in New Jersey